OptimusPrimus/salsa/README.md

 train_on=clothov2 \
 seed=409194
 ```
+The result will be stored in the `model_checkpoints` directory.

 Estimate correspondences (replace `mild-mountain-1` with the experiment name); the results are stored in the same directory as the checkpoint:
 ```